Cysharp/MessagePipe/README.md

 Register `IRequestHandler`, `IAsyncHandler` and filters to DI container automatically on startup.
 Default is `true` and default search target is CurrentDomain's all assemblies and types.
 However, this sometimes fails to detect the assembly being stripped.
 In that case, you can enable the search by explicitly adding it to `SetAutoRegistrationSearchAssemblies` or `SetAutoRegistrationSearchTypes`.

+`[IgnoreAutoRegistration]` attribute allows to disable auto registration which attribute attached.

 ### EnableCaptureStackTrace

 See the details [Managing Subscription and Diagnostics](#managing-subscription-and-diagnostics) section, if `true` then capture stacktrace on Subscribe.
 It is useful for debugging but performance will be degraded.
 Default is `false` and recommended to enable only debug.